-Vehicles delivering this waste to the site presently discharge the waste onto flat areas of the landfill to soak-away into natural ground.
-These areas support lush vegetation growth which could be an attractant to feral pigeons.
-These areas shall be managed to reduce their attractiveness to birds, especially feral pigeons, through regular vegetation clearance and draining of any standing water.
+Vehicles delivering this waste to the site presently discharge the waste into the designated sewage pond to soak-away into natural ground.
+This area supports lush vegetation growth which could be an attractant to feral pigeons.
+This area shall be managed to reduce its attractiveness to birds, especially feral pigeons, through regular vegetation clearance and draining of any standing water.